danielesteban/vrconcert/README.md

 VRConcert
 ==

-> A tool to create VR music concerts/videos
+> A tool to create VR performances/concerts/videos

 #### Pack your videos and audio